 Notes: Income is based on income earned in the year prior to the Census.
-"Economic family" refers to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law or adoption.
+"Economic family" refers to a group of two or more

 The method of measuring low income is the Low Income Measure After Tax (LIM-AT) in the 2011 National Household Survey, a change from the Low Income Cut-Off (LICO) method used in the Census in previous years.
 Income status before tax.